nickajeglin/Eurorack-pcbs/README.md

 Notes: I'm excited about this one.
 It's my first real honest to god module design!
 3 input attenuverting mixer that goes into analog AND, OR, an averager, and a comparator.
 You can use the attenuverters alone by plugging into the first row of jacks.
 This removes the corresponding signal from the logic section.
 Input 3 is normalled to +10V so it's attenuverter acts as the cutoff control if you don't plug anything into that jack.

 NOTES FOR V1.0 PCB's: Prior to 2019-10-19.
 I mixed up diode footprints, so V1.0 boards have the miniscule SOD-523 footprint.
 V2.0 has SOD-323.
 Much more manageable.

+V2.1 is current.
+I moved the potentiometers slightly based on feedback from a couple people.
+They're still on a diagonal, but a little further from the jacks and evenly spaced.